 While I was talking to a good friend (who happens to be a white woman), she divulged in a fit of frustration (and through gritted teeth), “I am SO embarrassed that there were white women who voted for Trump.
 Now people who don’t know me think I might be an a$$hole.”
 The dark humor of it is that she and I now share this common experience.
 So I told her what I have been doing ever since I was in high school.

-I overcompensate.
+go to this website I overcompensate.
 I do my best to be the funniest, most considerate, most conscientious, most emotionally intelligent person that looks like me you’ve ever known.
 Because there will always be a population that just doesn’t get it until they know me.
 I learned this when I was chosen for Girls’ State in high school by the American Legion Auxiliary.
 I remember being taken aback by the emotional conviction in the voice of the sweet 70-something woman whose husband likely served in the Vietnam war.
 She grasped my hand in both of hers and said “You’re SO American.”
 What took my breath away was not that she said it; it was that she was amazed it was coming out of her mouth but felt compelled to say it.
 Thinking about that experience still gives me hope today.
 If someone with a history like that can find it in her heart to see me by the color of my heart and not my skin, then damn it, there’s got to be hope.
 It’s not fair that I have to try harder, but if I’m going to be the emotional grown up in the room, then I should.
 And if you still hate me, well then that’s all on you, sweetie.

 So here’s what I pledge.
 I pledge to keep an eye out for people behaving badly.
 And I pledge not only to out them (we can only address the darkness by bringing it to the light), but I will go high.
 Very high.